gmansillo/Firedrive/README.md

 *Checkout the documentation site at https://github.com/gmansillo/simplefilemanager/wiki*

-*Checkout this lightning tutorial that gives you an overview of Simple File Manager https://www.youtube.com/watch?v=7JLy4mNRd_E*
+*Checkout this lightning tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E*

 Simple File Manger is a simple responsive document manager for Joomla!
 3. There are hundreds of nice document managers for joomla already out there, but they are either: